 Our first dinner brought all that camping camaraderie and good old friendly atmosphere that we sometimes miss in our busy city lives!
 Omaha Steaks offered a delicious dinner on the grill with steaks, burgers and hot dogs, paired with baked potatoes and salad!
 Soooo good!

 There was a Bonfire afterwards!
 All the children and adults gathered around the fire to make S’mores!
 Best part of the night, my son disappeared to play with the other kids and left his cellphone (a first) with us!
+We read up on some camping safety tips before the trip from a site like entrepreneurshiplife.com, so we were confident with him going off on his own.

 We also visited the HemlockHill RV model parked in front of our cabin and our meeting point for the next few days!
 After seeing how spacious and comfortable the Highland Ridge Roamer was, it made me want to repeat the experience, but driving one next time!
 I’m definitely ready to #GORving in the near future!